-All pupils are taught about safeguarding, including online, through the curriculum and PSHEE to help children to adjust their behaviours in order to reduce risks and build resilience, including to radicalisation.
-This includes teaching pupils about the safe use of electronic equipment and the internet and the risks posed by adults or young people, who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
+All pupils are taught about safeguarding, including online, through the curriculum and PSHEE to help children to adjust their behaviours in order to be aware, reduce risks and build resilience..
+This includes teaching pupils about the safe use of electronic equipment and the internet and the risks posed by adults or young people who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
+The College ensures pupils understand and adhere to the College's guidelines in this area.
+For more details on cyber-bullying please refer to the College's Anti-bullying Policy.